 Another common type of API is the e-commerce API.
 These give developers complete control over product catalogs and what information is displayed, including descriptions, images, pricing, and SKUs.

-In web development, APIs are a critical part of building modern apps.
+In web development columbus ohio (or anywhere else for that matter), APIs are a critical part of building modern apps.
 They allow users to connect and share their data with other apps without making each feature of an application from scratch.

 How do APIs work?

 APIs make software-to-software communication more straightforward and faster.
 They abstract away complex code and lower-level programming language constructs so developers can focus on the most critical parts of their projects.

 For an analogy, imagine standing at a restaurant and wanting to order a meal.
 An API will take your request (your order) to the kitchen and return it to you (your desired response).

 For example, a weather app would use separate APIs to pull data from the weather database to provide the current temperature, humidity, and other conditions as a real-time weather display.

 Another popular type of API is the rest API, which consists of a client that establishes a TCP connection, requests some data from the server, authenticates itself, processes the request, and sends back a response.
 This process is repeated until the client receives what it’s looking for or closes the connection.

 Why do APIs matter?

 APIs allow developers to write software in a way that uses pre-existing infrastructure and framework.
 It is a massive advantage because it saves them time and engineering hours that they could have used on building complex codes with similar or worse functionality.